Assistant instructions persist across every turn; Tools → Add context injects context for one turn. For an always-on prompt, build the Assistant.

 Front-load the instructions

-The first paragraph of an Assistant’s instructions sets the tone.
+The first paragraph of an Assistant’s prompt instructions sets the tone.
 Put the most important thing first: who the Assistant is, what it does, and what it never does.

 Add knowledge documents you'd hand a junior